gl-inet/docs3.x/docs/tutorials/wireguard_client.md

-# Setup WireGuard on GL.iNet router
+# Set up WireGuard on GL.iNet router

-WireGuard® is an extremely simple yet fast and modern VPN that utilizes **state-of-the-art cryptography**.
-It aims to be [faster](https://www.wireguard.com/performance/){target="_blank"}, simpler, leaner, and more useful than IPSec, while avoiding the massive headache.
+WireGuard® is an extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.
+It aims to be faster, simpler, leaner, and more useful than IPSec, while avoiding the massive headache.
 It intends to be considerably more performant than OpenVPN.

-GL.iNet routers have pre-installed WireGuard Client and Server.
+GL.iNet routers have pre-installed WireGuard Server and Client.
+You can set a GL.iNet router as an WireGuard server or client and establish VPN connection.

-If you have already bought WireGuard service from a provider, but you don't know how to get the configuration files, please refer to [get configuration files from WireGuard service providers](#get-configuration-files-from-wireguard-service-providers) or ask its support.

-You can setup WireGuard Client via web Admin Panel and [mobile app](mobile_app.md).
-For the mobile app, it has already integrated some WireGuard Service Providers, they are AzireVPN, Mullvad VPN, OVPN, StrongVPN, PIA VPN, SpiderVPN.

-For setup via web Admin Panel, please follow the guide below.

 ---

+Before you start, ensure you have an active subscription with a VPN service provider that supports WireGuard manual configuration.
+Click [here](https://www.gl-inet.com/solutions/vpn/){target="_blank"} to check the WireGuard providers compatible with GL.iNet.

+Generally, you need to visit the official website of the VPN service provider you subscribed first, obtain the configuration file, and upload it to the router to set it as a WireGuard client.
+If you don't know how to get the configuration file, refer to [here]((#get-configuration-files-from-wireguard-service-providers)) or contact their support.

+You can set up a WireGuard client via the web Admin Panel or mobile app.
+Both have integrated some WireGuard Service Providers for easy setup, such as AzireVPN and Mullvad.

+Below are steps to set up via the web admin panel.

+---

-## Setup AzireVPN
+## Set up AzireVPN

 [AzireVPN](https://www.azirevpn.com/aff/9x7wisg4){target="_blank"} is privacy-minded VPN service providing secure, modern and robust tunnels such as WireGuard.

 Firmware 3.x has integrated AzireVPN WireGuard service.

-1. Click **Now set up**.
+1. Log in to the web Admin Panel and navigate to VPN -> WireGuard Client.
+Select **azirevpn** then click **Now set up**.

     ![wireguard client azirevpn set up](https://static.gl-inet.com/docs/router/en/3/tutorials/wireguard_client/azirevpn/wireguard_client_azirevpn_now_set_up.png){class="glboxshadow" width="700"}